 Along with that, some secondary muscles like abs and trapezius muscles also engage and act as stabilizer muscles.
 These muscles help to keep your body stable and strong.

-One of the studies also showed that sumo deadlift engages vastus medialis, vastus lateralis, and tibialis anterior more compared to the conventional deadlift.
+One of the studies also showed that the sumo deadlift engages vastus medialis, vastus lateralis, and tibialis anterior more than the conventional deadlift.
 All of these muscles are the main muscles of your legs.
-So deadlift is not just for your back but also to strengthen your leg muscles.
+So, deadlift is not just for your back but also to strengthen your leg muscles.

 Sumo Deadlift Alternatives